UKCloud/documentation/articles/openstack/ostack-home.md

 <div class="row">
   <div class="col-md-12">
-    <p>Once you understand the basics of UKCloud for OpenStack, take a look at the following articles to get an idea of what else you can do:</p>
+    <p>Once you understand the basics of UKCloud for OpenStack, take a look at the articles listed below to get an idea of what else you can do.</p>
   </div>
 </div>